MarufZak/study-logs/grokking-web-application-security/README.md

 SELECT * from users where username = '" + username + "' and password_hash = '" + hash + '"'
 ```

-This code is vulnerable to SQL injections.
+This code is vulnerable to _SQL injections_.
 Hacker could provide something like `sam'--'`, which would bypass password by just making password checking a comment, or maybe drop the tables.

-To protect against such attacks, application should use parameterized statements.
+To protect against such attacks, application should use _parameterized statements_.
 Placeholders (like %s) are given in sql query, and the arguments are provided separately.
 This way driver can ensure that the arguments don't contain something malicious, and fail if they do.

 Sometimes, though, using parameterized queries is complex because of, for example, complex order_by, where the order is taken from query params.
 In this case, an allow list of params is good protection against sql injections.